Federal Long-Term Care Insurance Program

 Individuals eligible to apply for this insurance coverage are:

-- Adult children (at least 18 years old, including natural children, adopted children and stepchildren) of living employees, annuitants and survivor annuitants.
-Children of legally married same-sex couples are treated the same as those of opposite-sex married couples.
-Foster children are not eligible.
+• Adult children (at least 18 years old, including natural children, adopted children and stepchildren but not foster children) of living employees, annuitants and survivor annuitants.

-- Parents, parents-in-law, and stepparents of living employees and their spouses, including legally married same-sex spouses (but not of domestic partners or annuitants).
+• Parents, parents-in-law, and stepparents of living employees and their spouses (but not of domestic partners or annuitants).

 There is no upper age limit for who can apply for this insurance but there is a minimum age; you must be at least 18 years old at the time you submit your application.

-Domestic Partners—Under 5 CFR 875.213, same-sex domestic partners of FLTCIP-eligible federal and U.S. Postal Service employees and annuitants are eligible to enroll if they meet standards that define “domestic partner” for this purpose as a committed relationship between two adults, of the same sex, in which the partners:
+Domestic Partners—Under 5 CFR 875, domestic partners of FLTCIP-eligible federal and U.S. Postal Service employees and annuitants are eligible to enroll if they meet standards that define “domestic partner” for this purpose as a committed relationship between two adults, of either the opposite or the same sex, in which the partners:

-- are not related in a way that, if they were of opposite sex, would prohibit legal marriage in the jurisdiction in which they resided when the partnership was formed.
+• are not related in a way that would prohibit legal marriage in the jurisdiction in which they resided when the partnership was formed.

 Eligible individuals may apply at any time.

-Newly hired employees and their spouses (including a same-sex spouse meeting the standards described in Eligibility, above) have 60 days to apply and use abbreviated underwriting.
-Afterward, they must use full underwriting.
+Newly hired employees and their spouses have 60 days to apply and use abbreviated underwriting.
+Afterward, they must undergo full underwriting.

 Application forms are available through personnel offices, by calling (800) 582-3337, TTY (800) 843-3557, and at www.ltcfeds.com/apply; online application also is available at that site.